nikku/didi/README.md

 });
 ```

 For more examples, check out [the tests](https://github.com/nikku/didi/blob/master/test/injector.spec.js).
-You can also check out [Karma](https://github.com/karma-runner/karma) and its plugins for more complex examples.
+You can also check out [Karma](https://github.com/karma-runner/karma) or [diagram-js](https://github.com/bpmn-io/diagram-js), to libraries that heavily use dependency injection at its core.

 ## Usage

 ### On the web

-If you are working on the web use the minification save array notation to declare types or factories and their respective dependencies:
+Use the minification save array notation to declare types or factories and their respective dependencies:

 ```javascript
 var module = {